Skip to content

 MPU is the smallest prosodic unit relevant for surface realization of tone.
 It is either syllable or mora.

-By default, the MPU is considered to be a syllable, unless the contrary is not proven.
-If the mora is relevant for the tonal system of a language, this must manifest itself somehow in the alignment of the tonal spans or tonal melodies, in the choice of the variants of tonal morphemes, etc. So far, the following criteria for the relevance of mora as MPU have been formulated:
+By default, the MPU is considered to be the syllable, unless the contrary is proven.
+If the mora is relevant for the tonal system of a language, this must manifest itself somehow in the alignment of the tonal spans or tonal melodies, in the choice of allotones, variants of tonal morphemes, etc. So far, the following criteria for the relevance of mora as MPU have been formulated:

 1. If there is a tonal process where the number of realized tonal targets of a morpheme depends on the number of morae in the segmental chain, mora is MPU.